Why India's Government and Central Bank Are Feuding

 Modi is seeking re-election in early 2019 as the country grapples with higher oil prices, slowing exports and cooling domestic demand, among other issues.
 Patel, who has a doctorate in economics from Yale University, will see his term expire in September 2019, and local media have begun speculating about whether he will stay on for a second.
 Patel rose from deputy in 2016 after his predecessor, Raghuram Rajan, decided to head back to the University of Chicago after only one term.
 Rajan had faced criticism from a prominent Modi ally who accused the former IMF chief economist of keeping interest rates too high.
 Many bankers also complained about Rajan’s aggressive efforts to clean up bad debt at state-owned lenders.

-4. What are the bones of contention?
+5. What are the other bones of contention?

 - DEADBEATS: The central bank has been leaning on bank managers to cut off “willful defaulters” -- borrowers who have stopped servicing their debt even though they have the ability to pay.
 This year it introduced rules forcing lenders to declare a borrower delinquent as soon as payments were a day late.
 Government and power company officials have lobbied against the rules, and in September the top court temporarily halted legal proceedings against some power producers declared delinquent.

 - TURF: A government panel has recommended an independent regulator be created for a payments system, primarily because it views digital payments as separate and independent from the more traditional sector.
 The RBI, citing the international model, argues the payments regulatory board must remain with the bank and be headed by its governor.